 PRIME Kenya’s exports to Africa fall for first time in six years Kenya’s exports to African markets are largely processed or semi-processed goods.

-Fresh produce exporters get refrigerated wagons boost Refrigerated containers are used for goods that require temperature controls during shipping.
+PRIME Fresh produce exporters get refrigerated wagons boost Refrigerated containers are used for goods that require temperature controls during shipping.

-Epra raises fuel subsidies, leaves pump prices unchanged Epra keeps pump prices for super petrol, diesel and kerosene remain unchanged.
+PRIME Epra raises fuel subsidies, leaves pump prices unchanged Epra keeps pump prices for super petrol, diesel and kerosene remain unchanged.

 PRIME Milk intake by processors hits record on good weather With an approximated 1.8 million smallholder farmers who make up around 80 percent of the producers, it is estimated that about 80 percent of Kenya’s milk is marketed informally.

-How Coca-Cola ingredient is smuggled from Sudan Sudan produces around 80 percent of the world's gum arabic, a natural substance used to mix, stabilise and thicken ingredients in mass-market products.
+PRIME How Coca-Cola ingredient is smuggled from Sudan Sudan produces around 80 percent of the world's gum arabic, a natural substance used to mix, stabilise and thicken ingredients in mass-market products.

 PRIME Sellers liable for deceitful trade in faulty second-hand vehicles: Court Seller assured buyers that the car was in perfect condition but it developed mechanical problems requiring Sh400,000 to fix.